All you need to know about mobile cosmetics analysis applications

 Again, the color code system is used to rate the products.
-A detailed page explains the reasons for the assigned rating.
+A detailed page explains the reasons for the rating awarded.

 The UFC What to Choose has also launched its own platform!
 QuelCosmetic analyzes the INCI list of the product of your choice and reports the undesirable or even carcinogenic substances.
 The application also offers a selection of cosmetics similar with fewer controversial ingredients!